 Jackson Falls - Waterfalls and bolted, sandstone cliffs.
 Proximity to St. Louis and Chicago makes every weekend a busy weekend.
 About 6 hours from KC.

-Wichita Wildlife Refuge - A pile of granite fulfills your climbing needs, but be prepared to place your own gear and build your own anchors.
+Wichita Wildlife Refuge - A pile of granite fulfills your climbing needs, but be prepared to place your own gear, build your own anchors, and pay for bolts with runout penalties.
 About 6 hours from KC.